mactul/discordslashcommands/README.md

 #### Command object

-For all next steps, we need to know better the Command class.\
+For the next steps, we need to know more the Command class.\
-We have seen a simple command like that:
+We have seen so far a simple command like that:
 ```py
 command = dsc.Command(name="help", description="display help")
 ```
-But we can imagine that the help command can takes arguments, to print parts of help for example.\
+But we can imagine that the help command can take arguments, to print parts of help for example.\
-We will add an argument, name category, it represents the part of the help that we want print.\
+We will add an argument, name category, it represents the part of the help that we want to print.\
 This argument has several predefined values.\
 3 for example, an help for premium, moderation and music

 We need to add an argument (an option), with a name, a description and predefined values

-To do that, we need a new object, call Option.
+To do that, we need a new object, called Option.

 The type, which is an integer, can take several values between 1 and 8.\
 To help you, discordslashcommands has listed these types in constants: